 German Studies MinorThe undergraduate minor in German Studies is intended for students enrolled in any of the seven undergraduate colleges at Cornell who wish to gain a broad understanding of the culture, literature, and society of German-speaking countries while refining their language competence.
-The minor is designed to provide for breadth while permitting flexibility to emphasize areas of interest.
+The minor is designed to provide for breadth while permitting flexibility to emphasize areas of interest in German Studies.

 Interested students in the German Minor should consult with the department's Director of Undergraduate Studies, Gunhild Lischke, G75 Goldwin Smith Hall.